Date of Birth: July 4, 1945. Yes, July 4th.

 Occupational title(s), both real and desired-in-another-lifetime: Architectural Historian, Urban Historian, Urbanologist.
-I’ve always liked cities, grew up in one of the most fascinating (NYC), and have only lived in other cities (Berkeley and San Francisco, CA, and Paris, FR).
+I’ve always liked cities, grew up in one of the most fascinating (NYC), and have only lived in other cities (Berkeley and San Francisco, Calif., and Paris, France).
 Paris was where I learned to look at cities and look at architecture.
 I was too broke to do anything (this was 40 years ago) that cost real money, so I just took my Guide Michelin (typically it’s much more encyclopaedic in French than in the English version) and walked practically every street in every arrondissement in Paris.

 The farthest you’ve walked in one New-York trek: When I was a kid I walked over every bridge and took every subway line to the end (and actually got out to see what was there), but I’m not sure what the longest trek was; the length wasn’t my preoccupation.
 I just wanted to know where all those streets, subway lines, and bridges went to.
 I guess there was something of the incipient Marco Polo in me.
-But my ‘sailing ship’ was the F train.
+But my “sailing ship” was the F train.

 A suggested walk around town for our readers, both New Yorkers and those considering a visit to the city: Walk the length of Flushing Meadows Park on a Sunday in the summer.
 You want to see NY at its most intensely melting-pot-ingest, this is the place.
 The park is mostly a mess, getting a fraction of the money Central Park profits from, and the park’s facilities are barely existent, but the collection of people, activities, and sports is amazing.
-You can see sports we just don’t ‘do’ in the U.S.; then before sundown, when the breeze picks up, South-Asian men (I don’t believe I’ve ever seen a woman doing it) fly the most amazing kites on the eastern side of Meadow Lake.
+You can see sports we just don’t “do” in the US; then before sundown, when the breeze picks up, South-Asian men (I don’t believe I’ve ever seen a woman doing it) fly the most amazing kites on the eastern side of Meadow Lake.

 Favorite book(s): Time and Again by Jack Finney, for brilliantly showing us that going back in time is like going to another country.
 People looked, acted, and spoke differently and gave out very different social cues.
 And just about any book by Witold Rybczynski.
-He de-mystifies architecture, cuts thru the pseudo-cryptic hyperbole too many architectural critics indulge in, and gives us the story straight: Architecture is about shelter, form, spaceand reflection.
+He de-mystifies architecture, cuts thru the pseudo-cryptic hyperbole too many architectural critics indulge in, and gives us the story straight: Architecture is about shelter, form, space—and reflection.

 The thing nobody knows about Brooklyn but that everyone should: I love the place, but it takes forever to get out of it.